mahoney1/_older_fab-samples-work/commpaper-README.md

 * explore the key 'takeaways'  ie. understanding the difference between asset _state_ changes ('e.g. 'ownership', 'status') and transaction _inputs_* (e.g. 'purchase price')
 * try out some queries

-\* the smart contract uses these (along with business logic) to decide outcomes; some inputs change the asset _state_ (like 'ownership') ; some don't (however. the inputs are still recorded in the individual transaction's history on the blockchain).
+\* the smart contract uses these (along with business logic) to decide outcomes; some inputs change the asset _state_ (like 'ownership') ; some don't (however, the inputs *are* still recorded in the individual transaction's history on the blockchain).

 But first, it might useful to explain Commercial Paper, a form of financial bond issued to obtain capital, and operates in global financial markets.
 A Commercial Paper instance is represented as an asset with a lifecycle, recorded on the blockchain - transactions change its _state_ over time).